 At the beginning, the project is split into shorter time periods called sprint or iteration.
-The work is only planned for a couple weeks ahead (typically two or three).
+The work is only planned for a couple of weeks ahead (typically two or three).

 Before the beginning of each sprint, the development team meets with the customer (sprint planning) and together, they negotiate what will be its content.
 This content should not be changed during the sprint.
 All possible changes and new functionalities that cannot be incorporated into the sprint are put into the backlog, which is a list of future tasks.